minio/docs/source/reference/minio-server/minio-server.rst

    If omitted, :mc:`minio <minio server>` binds to port ``9000`` on all configured IP addresses or hostnames on the host machine.

+.. mc-cmd:: console-address
+   :option:

+   *Optional*

+   Specifies a static port for the embedded MinIO Console.

+   Omit to direct MinIO to generate a dynamic port at server startup.
+The MinIO server outputs the port to the system log.

 .. mc-cmd:: certs-dir, -S
    :option: